Career conversations with students toolkit

 - Career Services hosts events throughout the year including career fairs, networking mixers and information sessions designed to help students explore interests, build job search skills and connect with the employment community.

 - Handshake is a free resource for UW students and alumni to find hundreds of internships, part- and full-time jobs, volunteer opportunities and more.
-Click here for advisers or faculty to request an adviser account in Handshake.
+Advisers and faculty can request an adviser account in Handshake.